Did you know?

 OPEC and Persian Gulf countries are not the same.

-U.S. reliance on petroleum imports has declined
+U.S. reliance on petroleum imports has declined in recent years

-Because the United States is the world's largest oil importer, it may seem surprising that it also exported about 4.2 million barrels a day of petroleum in 2014, and most of that total was refined petroleum products.
-Because of various logistical, regulatory, and quality considerations, exporting some products and replacing them with additional imports is the most economical way to meet the market's needs.
+Most U.S. petroleum exports are petroleum liquids and refined products.
+Because of logistical, regulatory, and quality considerations, exporting some petroleum products is the most economical way to meet the market's needs.
 For example, refiners in the U.S. Gulf Coast region frequently find that it makes economic sense to export some of their gasoline to Mexico rather than shipping it to the East Coast of the United States, because lower-cost gasoline imports are available to the East Coast from Europe.

 Does the U.S. Energy Information Administration (EIA) know which companies purchase imported crude oil or gasoline?

 Although EIA cannot identify which companies sell imported gasoline or gasoline refined from imported oil, it does publish data on the companies that import crude oil and refined products.
 However, the fact that a given company imported crude oil or gasoline does not mean that those particular imports will end up being sold to motorists as that company's brand of gasoline.
 Gasoline from different refineries is often combined for shipment by pipeline, and different companies owning service stations in the same area may be purchasing gasoline at the same bulk terminal.

 1Production includes total petroleum field production, renewable fuels and oxygenate plant net production, and refinery processing gain.